voximplant/ios-sdk-objc-demo/AudioCall/README.md

 1. Clone this repo

-1. Run `$ pod install` in the repo folder

-1. Open the `ObjectiveC.xcworkspace` workspace
+1. Open the `ObjectiveC.xcodeproj` workspace

 1. Target AudioCall and build the project using Xcode